 He is touched deeply, finally convinced of their sincerity and repentance.
 He refuses their offer and reassures them in two ways:

 - He promises to continue supporting them and their children.

-- He acknowledges that even though it was evil, God used it for good and so even he had to defer to God's will not to punish.
+- He acknowledges that even though it was evil, God used it for good and thus even he had to defer to God's will not to punish.

 Joseph's Death – vs. 22-26

 22Now Joseph stayed in Egypt, he and his father's household, and Joseph lived one hundred and ten years.
 23Joseph saw the third generation of Ephraim's sons; also the sons of Machir, the son of Manasseh, were born on Joseph's knees.

 Jacob died when Joseph was 56 years old.
 Man's longevity was declining after the flood:

 - Isaac – 180